KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Found `jshint` in file `gruntfile.js`: Replace "jshint" by "eslint".
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
+5. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-5. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
+6. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [magic-mirror-voice by whyjustin](https://github.com/whyjustin/magic-mirror-voice)